backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 ### `__experimentalTranslations`

-Translations are now installed as extensions instead using `createTranslationExtension`.
-See the section on [configuring translations](./index.md#TODO) for more information.
+Translations are now installed as extensions, using `createTranslationExtension`.

 ## Gradual Migration

-After updating all `createApp` options as well as using `convertLegacyApp` to use our existing app structure, you should be able to start up the app and see that it still works.
-If that is not the case, make sure you read any errors messages that you may see in the app as they can provide hints on what you need to fix.
+After updating all `createApp` options as well as using `convertLegacyApp` to use your existing app structure, you should be able to start up the app and see that it still works.
+If that is not the case, make sure you read any error messages that you may see in the app as they can provide hints on what you need to fix.
 If you are still stuck, you can check if anyone else ran into the same issue in our [GitHub issues](https://github.com/backstage/backstage/issues), or ask for help in our [community Discord](https://discord.gg/backstage-687207715902193673).

 Assuming your app is now working, let's continue by migrating the rest of the app element tree to use the new system.